Table of Contents

-You can find affordable ED medication, including both brand-name CIALIS® and generic CIALIS®, right here at Canada Pharmacy Depot, which connects patients to licensed pharmacies outside the United States.
+You can find affordable ED medication, including Viagra and generic Cialis, right here at Canada Pharmacy Depot, which connects patients to licensed pharmacies outside the United States.
+If your doctor has prescribed you sildenafil, it’s important to talk to them about taking Viagra long-term.
 Medications from other countries are often substantially cheaper due to stricter government price controls.

 If ED has psychological roots for you, such as performance anxiety, consider psychotherapy.
 You can attend psychotherapy with or without your partner.

 Other treatment options include natural remedies, injections, vacuum devices, and hormone therapy.
-Surgery is usually a last resort.
+Surgery is usually the last resort.

 Hopefully, these tips will inspire you to prioritize nurturing a healthy sex life.
 Remember, everybody is different, so not every solution listed here will work for you.
 While you’re searching for an answer, keep communication open with your partner.
 Your partner may feel neglected even if your feelings about them have not changed, so including them in the conversation can prevent misunderstanding.